edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-05-26-adaptive-learning.md

 ### Adaptive learning benefits

-{% picture blog blog/2021-05-26-adaptive-learning01.jpg --alt Adaptive learning acknowledges that one-size-fits-all doesn’t actually fit all. %}
+{% picture "blog/2021/2021-05-26-adaptive-learning01.jpg", "Adaptive learning acknowledges that one-size-fits-all doesn’t actually fit all." %}

 Instead, it presents a personalized approach to training that is more engaging for employees.
 There is no more learning what they already know or wandering around, lost in the content.